Stung by losses, progressive women aim for a win in Illinois

 “They are asking him about issues like healthcare and prescription drug costs, what he is doing to help protect social security and what is being done to ease traffic congestion and improve train service in their communities,” Daly said.

-Newman, who supports “Medicare for All” and abortion rights, says her views are more in line with the changing district, which she says has moved more to the left under President Donald Trump.
+Newman, who supports “Medicare for All” and abortion rights, said her views are more in line with the changing district, which she says has moved more to the left under President Donald Trump.

 “This is a real clear choice for people,” Newman said.
 “They understand that they can have a real Democrat with a real plan, with real specifics and actionable items around health care and immigration, and working families issues like pay leave. universal childcare, empowering unions.
 They see that I have real ideas instead of platitudes.”